Kazuhiko Aoki (video game designer)

 Kazuhiko Aoki (青木 和彦, Aoki Kazuhiko) (born 6 November 1961) is a Japanese video game designer.
 He is most famous for assembling the team that created Chrono Trigger, which he produced, and for his designs for the Final Fantasy series.

+Aoki left Square Enix in June 2025 to be a freelancer.

 Games

 Aoki has been credited, in some capacity, with the following games.